saasyachtclub/saas-boiler/CONTRIBUTING.md

 # 🤝 Contributing to SaaS Yacht Club

 Thank you for your interest in contributing to SaaS Yacht Club! ⚓ We welcome contributions from developers of all skill levels.
-This FREE and open source project thrives on community contributions.
+This **FREE and open source** project thrives on community contributions and is built with the latest technologies including **React 19**, **Next.js 15**, **TypeScript 5.7**, and modern development tools.
 This guide will help you get started.

 ## 📋 Table of Contents